Now Reading: Microsoft’s .NET Aspire Toolchain Gets a Major Boost

 svg

-.NET Aspire 9.4’s native, AOT-compiled CLI is now generally available and geared to be a fast, scriptable, and consistent way to scaffold, run, and configure apps.
-Core commands include:
+One of the main attractions of .NET Aspire 9.4 is its native, AOT-compiled CLI (Command-Line Interface).
+This is now generally available and designed to be fast, scriptable, and consistent for tasks like scaffolding, running, and configuring apps.

 0 People voted this article.
 0 Upvotes - 0 Downvotes.